We love Legoland Discovery Center in Schaumburg, IL. There are some who feel it is too crowded and expensive.

 We look forward to our next visit to Legoland Chicago and are eagerly awaiting to see what changes we notice.

-Have you checked out the new Pirate Adventure Island exhibit?
+Have you checked out the Pirate Adventure Island exhibit?
+What are your tips for visiting?